 3.2 Withdrawal of a request for a second degree review by a party, or failure by it to comply with the formalities provided for in Article 7 within the prescribed time limits, shall entitle the other Party to a further period of eight (8) days, after notification, to possibly request the second degree review.

-4.1 If the Court receives, within the fifteen (15) day period provided for in Article 3, a request for a second degree review, it shall constitute a second Arbitral Tribunal composed of three members, all of whom shall be appointed by the President of the Court.
+4.1 If the Chamber receives, within the fifteen (15) day period provided for in Article 3, a request for a second degree review, it shall constitute a second Arbitral Tribunal composed of three members, all of whom shall be appointed by the President of the Chamber.

 4.2 The members of the first degree Arbitral Tribunal may not, in the same dispute, sit in a second degree Arbitral Tribunal, nor may those appointed at the first degree and who have been replaced.